ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

             }
         }

-    `pct_fuel_cutoff` is used to determine when an aircraft should return to a base to refuel whilst it is hovering.
-This is done by the following formula: If the fuel required to return to the nearest base is greater than `pct_fuel_cutoff` multiplied by the aircraft's remaining fuel then the aircraft will return to this base.
+    ``pct_fuel_cutoff`` is used to determine when an aircraft should return to a base to refuel whilst it is hovering.
+This is done by the following formula: If the fuel required to return to the nearest base is greater than ``pct_fuel_cutoff`` multiplied by the aircraft's remaining fuel then the aircraft will return to this base.
 Note that this return may be interrupted with the knowledge of future lightning strikes.

+    The ``prioritisation_function`` is used to determine how to prioritise lightning strikes with varying risk ratings.
+    If no ``prioritisation_function`` is given strikes are prioritised purely on inspection time.
+Otherwise the following prioritisation functions can be specified and strikes will be prioritised accordingly

+    *   `product` : inspection_time * rist_rating

 *  A dictionary containing the following information about water bombers